Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Dynamical Ejecta

 \subsection{Electron fraction}

-The mass-averaged electron fraction, $\ayd$, in \DSrefset{} varies from $0.03$ to $0.27$ with a mean value:
+The mass-averaged electron fraction, $\ayd$, in \DSrefset{} varies from $0.03$ to $0.27$.

-Including other models from \DSheatcool{} we obtain $0.20 \pm 0.06$.
-The increase in the mean value is largely due to the addition of the datasets with the leakage+M1 scheme of \cite{Sekiguchi:2015dma,Sekiguchi:2016bjd}, (see Fig.~\ref{fig:ejecta:dyn:ds}).
-In addition, \DSrefset{} includes models with large $q$, whose dynamical ejecta are dominated by the cold, low-$Y_e$, tidal component \cite{Bernuzzi:2020tgt}.
-The $Y_e$ distribution in other datasets does not go that low as most of their models are equal mass, \textit{e.g.,} \cite{Vincent:2019kor}.
-Notably, the mean electron fraction of the \DScool{} alone is $0.14 \pm 0.04$, and once this sample is added to \DSheatcool{} and \DSrefset{}, the mean decreases back to the value found \footnote{Note that \cite{Lehner:2016lxy} does not provide electron fraction.} in \DSrefset{}, i.e. $0.18$, with standard deviation remaining at $0.06$.
+Restricting the parameter space to the common region, we obtain the mean value of electron fraction for \DSrefset{} $\overline{\ayd}=0.19\pm0.02$.
+Adding models of \DSheatcool{} increases the mean to $0.20\pm0.04$ which is largely due to models of \cite{Sekiguchi:2015dma,Sekiguchi:2016bjd} with leakage+M1 scheme (see Fig.~\ref{fig:ejecta:dyn:ds}).
+When models of the \DScool{} are added, the mean values decreases back, which is as expected as models with leakage scheme only have lower ejecta electron fraction \eg, \cite{Radice:2018pdn}.
+Notably, the number of simulations added is rather small \footnote{Note that \cite{Lehner:2016lxy} does not provide electron fraction.}.

 Regarding the fitting functions, we explore the low-order polynomials in $(q,\tilde\Lambda)$ and in $(\tilde\Lambda)$ only.
 The coefficients of polynomial regressions are reported in Tab.~\ref{tab:dynfit:poly}.

-Fitting \DSrefset{} with $P_2^2(q,\tilde{\Lambda})$ results in $\chi^2_{\nu}=9.1$.
-When the other models of \DSheatcool{} are added, $\chi^2_{\nu}$ rises only slightly to $9.7$.
-This suggests that data from models with similar physics input give the leading trend captured by the fit.
-The data from the \DScool{} is statistically different, (different physics setup) and as expected, if we try to include it in our $P_2^2(q,\tilde{\Lambda})$ fit, we obtain a larger $\chi^2_{\nu}=24.9$.
+We observe that for all datasets, the \polql{} displays consistently lower \ssr{} and $\chid{}$.
+Notably, the addition of \DScool{} models leads to a jump in these measures, as the data in this set is statistically different (different physics setup).
 In Fig.~\ref{fig:ejecta:dyn:y} we show the performance of the different fitting models for the mass-averaged electron fraction of the ejecta.
 When all datasets are considered, the second order polynomial manages to reproduce both the low-$Y_e$ tail and high $Y_e$ values for models with advanced neutrino treatment.
-The accurate computation of the electron fraction clearly requires neutrino absorption to be included into simulation setups.
+The accurate computation of the electron fraction naturally requires neutrino absorption to be included into simulation setups.
 The availability of a larger number of simulations with advanced neutrino transport will undoubtedly improve fitting models.